foxor/LanguageTrials/README.md

 Each language will be judged on the following criteria:

 1.  strlen: how many total characters are involved in the code (including documentation).
-Project with the fewest scores 100, project with the most scores 0, all others are lerp
+Project with the fewest scores 100, project with the most scores 0, others lerp
 2.  longest line: how many characters on the longest line of code.
-Project with the shortest scores 100, project with the longest scores 0, all others are lerp
+Project with the shortest scores 100, project with the longest scores 0, others lerp
 3.  readability: subjective score 1-100, how easy is the code to read
-4.  reusability: % of characters in the codebase that change if this code is changed to give the maximum number instead of the standard deviation
+4.  reusability: % of characters in the codebase that change to return maximum number and the standard deviation.
+Lowest % scores 100, highest scores 0, others lerp
 5.  writability: subjective score 1-100 how easy was the code to write

 All scores are then averaged for a final score.